petermsouzajr/wick-a11y/README.md

 First off, thanks for taking the time to contribute!

-To contribute, please follow the best practices promoted by GitHub on the [Contributing to a project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project "Contributing to a project") page.
+To contribute, please see GitHub's document on [Forking a project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project "Contributing to a project") and our own document on [CONTRIBUTING](CONTRIBUTING.md).

 And if you like the project but just don't have the time to contribute, that's fine.
 There are other easy ways to support the project and show your appreciation, which we would also be very happy about:
 - Star the project